St. Luke’s Lutheran Church

 Park Ridge, Illinois

-The new two-story addition to the Gothic-style church and parish hall, originally built in 1928, was meticulously designed to harmonize with the existing architecture.
-The tall atrium serves as a versatile gathering space, welcoming congregants before and after worship services and hosting various events.
-The introduction of new skylights in the atrium ensures that natural light illuminates the original exterior stained-glass windows of the sanctuary, enhancing their beauty and preserving their historical significance.
+The tall atrium serves as a versatile gathering space for congregants and events.
+New skylights in the atrium illuminate the original exterior stained-glass windows of the sanctuary with natural light, enhancing their beauty and preserving their historical significance.

-Accessibility was a key consideration in the design.
-The new exterior entrance at grade level and the installation of an elevator ensure that all levels of the facility are easily accessible to everyone.
-The grand “pulpit” stair not only provides a striking visual element but also connects the atrium to the parish hall on the second floor, creating a seamless flow between spaces.
+Accessibility was a key consideration, with a new exterior entrance at grade level and an elevator ensuring all levels are easily accessible.
+A grand “pulpit” stair provides a striking visual element while connecting the atrium to the second-floor parish hall, creating a seamless flow between spaces.